 Figure 1 visualizes these relationships.
 Increasing its timeframe and analyzing a larger piece of data shows a wider view that reveals clusters of related accounts and traces of how information propagated between these clusters.
 It is also possible to identify the accounts that act individually, those that heavily interact with other groups, and even the social media bots.
 We observed different use cases of Twitter among different communities.

 Figure 1.
 An example of a topical slice: The graph was produced using a slice of data that match “Anonymous”-related activities on Twitter within a period.

 Figure 1 shows the relationships of Twitter accounts that appear to correlate to various hacktivist groups based on a number of indicators such as hashtags.
 Hacktivism hashtags were fed as an initial filter to collect the input data.
 This resulted in social activity clusters forming around several accounts such as GhostSecGroup, TheLizzardSquad, DarkUnity1174, and FinestSquad, among others.
 They are the leaders of their own clusters, as most of the activities were centered on these accounts.
 The others mainly served to further distribute the information/content.

 Twitter isn’t just a personal platform for content sharing and promotion.
 We also saw bots sharing the most recent indicators of compromise (IoCs) and even threat detection rules.
-In fact, there’s publicly available information on how Twitter bots can beto monitor (IoT) devices.
-There are also that can log data onto Twitter.
+In fact, there’s publicly available information on how Twitter bots can be used to monitor internet-of-things (IoT) devices.
+There are also open-sourcehoneypots that can log data onto Twitter.

 Figure 2.
 Example of a Twitter honeypot logger (top left); keywords/hashtags matching searches for vulnerability (top center); result of “CVE”- and “Github”-related searches (top right); and data visualized into a word cloud showing the distribution of CVE-related keywords (bottom)